Skip to content

 Final: Spain 1 – Holland 0 (a.e.t)

 Spain followed the script that was widely predicted.
 They controlled possession and defended with pressure and numbers rather than with physicality.
 Holland, on the other hand, was rougher than I expected, and not as oriented to attack.
 With the possible exception of Dirk Kuyt, the Dutch played scared.
 Consequently, the game was tight and tense, and not very exciting.
-Dutch winger is losing lots of sleep, because he was in on goal twice in the second half, against the run of play both times, and failed to convert both.
-The second (or 82′) included a borderline penalty that was (correctly IMHO) not called, although the cynics will say that Robben should have collapsed on contact.
+Dutch winger Arjen Robben is losing lots of sleep, because he was in on goal twice in the second half, against the run of play both times, and failed to convert both.
+The second (on 82′) included a borderline penalty that was (correctly IMHO) not called, although the cynics will say that Robben should have collapsed on contact.
 The only goal came near the end of the second extra time period.
 Spanish midfielder Cesc Fabregas sent Man of the Match Andres Iniesta through and he calmly curled the ball past Dutch goalie Maarten Stekelenberg.

 The referee (my favorite Howard Webb) controlled the rough Dutch, although he didn’t have a great game.
 He missed a clear red card to Nigel de Jong for a flying Kung Fu kick to the chest of Xabi Alonso while challenging for a header.
 In Webb’s defense, replays show he was screened on that incident.
 He ended up giving 11 yellow cards, and sent off Dutch defender Johnny Heitenga for a second yellow in the first extra period.